BUAALGH/FFL-MPI-Data/README.md

 This project provides example codes for loading the dataset, available in both MATLAB and Python formats.
 To access and download the FFL-MPI-Data dataset, please visit the official website of MPILab: www.mpilab.net

+This project provides both `.mat` and `.py` codes, where:

+1. `measured_sensor` is used to process data in the sensor domain, including procedures such as reading voltage signals, STFT processing, and FBP processing.

+2. `measured_sinogram_con` is designed for processing data in the sinogram domain of measured datasets, which involves reading sinograms and reconstructing images via FBP.

+3. `simulated_sinogram_con` is utilized to handle data in the sinogram domain of simulated datasets, including reading sinograms and performing FBP-based image reconstruction.